chrispinkney/quotes-game/README.md

 in your terminal (must have Python 3 installed).
 The provided csv_scraper_quotes.csv is up to date as of [20-Jan-2020](https://www.timeanddate.com/date/durationresult.html?m1=1&d1=20&y1=2020&m2=1&d2=20&y2=2020&ti=on).

+offline_csv_web_scraper.py is used to download a quote database to your current working directory.

+####quotes_game.py is the online game's source.

 ## Technology
 The game is written in Python along with the Requests library to pull the data, and the Beautiful Soup library to scrape the information provided by [http://quotes.toscrape.com](http://quotes.toscrape.com/).